codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-defining-new-methods.md

 In the following program, `main` invokes `threeLine`, and `threeLine` invokes `newLine` three times.
 Because `newLine` is in the same class as `threeLine`, we don't have to specify the class name like `NewLine.newLine()`.

+See the example java code in the bottom-left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/1/NewLine.java java -cp code/1/ NewLine 2 )